High-throughput quantum photonic devices emitting indistinguishable photons in the telecom C-band: Results

 The HOM histograms feature a characteristic pattern that we analyze following the methodology described in Ref.~\onlinecite{Thoma2016}.
-The reduced area of the central peak in the co-polarized measurement as compared to the maximally distinguishable cross-polarized measurement is a distinct signature of the two-photon coalescence due to a significant degree of photon-indistinguishability.
-From the width of the central dip we extract a photon coherence time of $T_2=\SI{103(13)}{\pico\second}$.
+The reduced area of the central peak in the co-polarized measurement, as compared to the maximally distinguishable cross-polarized measurement, is a distinct signature of the two-photon coalescence due to a significant degree of photon indistinguishability.
 The visibility of the TPI is calculated from the ratio of the fitted central peak area in the co- and cross-polarized measurements as $V = 1-A_{\mathrm{Co}}/A_{\mathrm{Cross}}$.
 We obtain a TPI visibility of $V = \SI{19.3(26)}{\percent}$ with the accuracy being the propagated fitting errors reflecting the statistics of the experimental data.
 The temporally post-selected visibility at zero delay time ($\tau=0$) is $V_{\mathrm{PS}} = 99.8^{+0.2}_{-2.6}\si{\percent}$, limited only by the system temporal response.